OpenNebula/docs/source/installation_and_configuration/frontend_installation/opennebula_repository_configuration.rst

 .. important:: You should have received the customer access token (username and password) to access these repositories.
 You have to substitute the appearance of ``<token>`` with your customer specific token in all instructions below.

+.. important:: Since 6.4.2 we rolled out new packages GPG signing key which means also public repository key is new.
+Pay attention to the difference in the key URL:
+  |br| • for 6.4.1 and older use `repo.key <https://downloads.opennebula.io/repo/repo.key>`__
+  |br| • for 6.4.2 and later use `repo2.key <https://downloads.opennebula.io/repo/repo2.key>`__

 AlmaLinux/CentOS 7/RHEL
 --------------------------------------------------------------------------------